ElouanBethuel/SA2py/README.md

-# Projet SASA (solvent-accessible surface area)
+# SASA Project (Solvent-Accessible Surface Area)

-Méthode computationelle pour déterminer l'accessibilité au solvant d'une protéine
+ Program to calculate the Solvent-Accessible Surface Area (SASA) of a protein.
+ Give the the area in Square Angstrom for each atom and for the protein.
+ This program is devide in two script python :
+ - with all functions
+ - with the main function

-## How tu use the project
+## How tu use the program

+Clone the repository
+Move to the new directory
+Create a the conda environnement
+Activate the conda environnement
+Execute the script

 ## Ouputs

+Two folders are created during the first execution
+- Outputs : for stock

 ## Results